ibm-cloud-docs/ContinuousDelivery/ts_index.md

   * Access it directly at [{{site.data.keyword.cloud_notm}} - System Status](https://cloud.ibm.com/status){: external}.

 For more information about the {{site.data.keyword.cloud_notm}} Status page, see [Viewing {{site.data.keyword.cloud_notm}} status](/docs/get-support?topic=get-support-viewing-cloud-status#viewing-cloud-status).

+## How do I remove authorized users from the {{site.data.keyword.contdelivery_short}} service?
+{: #remove_authorized_users}
+{: faq}
+{: support}

+You can remove authorized users from the {{site.data.keyword.contdelivery_short}} service and prevent them from being added again.

+ * Remove the user's access in IAM to all toolchains in the resource group.
+ * Remove the user from the authorized user list in the {{site.data.keyword.contdelivery_short}} service instance.
+ * Remove Developer access from all {{site.data.keyword.gitrepos}} repos that are attached to all of the toolchains in the resource group.

+You can maintain an activity log related to authorized users.
+For more information about viewing, managing, and auditing service-initiated and user-initiated activities in your {{site.data.keyword.contdelivery_full}} instances, see [{{site.data.keyword.at_full_notm}} events](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-cd-at-events).
+For more information about managing authorized users, see [Authorized users](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage#authorized_users).